kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 weight: 30
 ---
 <!-- overview -->
-This command initializes a Kubernetes worker node and joins it to the cluster.
+This command initializes a Kubernetes node and joins it to the cluster.

 <!-- body -->
 {{< include "generated/kubeadm_join.md" >}}

 ### The join workflow {#join-workflow}

-`kubeadm join` bootstraps a Kubernetes worker node or a control-plane node and adds it to the cluster.
+`kubeadm join` bootstraps a Kubernetes node or a control-plane node and adds it to the cluster.
-This action consists of the following steps for worker nodes:
+This action consists of the following steps for nodes:

 1. kubeadm downloads necessary cluster information from the API server.
    By default, it uses the bootstrap token and the CA key hash to verify the